AutoVerse-ai/Verse-library/docs/source/troubleshooting.md

 ```

 In this example, we can clearly see a cycle.
-The mode will transition to "Up", then immediately transition to "Normal", then "Up" again.
+Think about how the program will run line by line.
+When the craft mode is "Normal", it will transition to "Up" due to the 1st if statement.
+Then in the next timestep, the craft will transition to "Normal" due to the 2nd if condition.
+In the next timestep, the craft will transition to "Up" again due to the 1st if statement.
 Avoid situations where a mode transition can occur too soon.
+This includes "self-loops" where a mode transitions to itself.
 <br/><br/>

 To fix this problem, make the transition condition more specific: